-- Connect the console cable to the serial port on a terminal, or a PC running terminal emulation software, and tighten the captive retaining screws on the DB-9 connector. - Connect the other end of the cable to the RS-232 serial port on the switch.
-2. - 3.
-Make sure the terminal emulation software is set as follows: - Select the appropriate serial port (COM port 1 or COM port 2). - Set to the baud rate to 9600 bps. - Set the data format to 8 data bits, 1 stop bit, and no parity. - Set flow control to none. - Set the emulation mode to VT100. - · When using HyperTerminal, select Terminal keys, not Windows keys.
+- Connect the console cable to the serial port on a terminal, or a PC running terminal emulation software, and tighten the captive retaining screws on the DB-9 connector. - 2.
+Connect the other end of the cable to the RS-232 serial port on the switch. - 3.
+Make sure the terminal emulation software is set as follows: - Select the appropriate serial port (COM port 1 or COM port 2). - Set to any of the following baud rates: 9600, 19200, 38400, 57600, 115200 (Note: Set to 9600 baud if want to view all the system initialization messages.). - Set the data format to 8 data bits, 1 stop bit, and no parity. - Set flow control to none. - Set the emulation mode to VT100. - When using HyperTerminal, select Terminal keys, not Windows keys.

 - Notes: 1.
-When using HyperTerminal with Microsoft[®] Windows[®] 2000, make sure that you have Windows 2000 Service Pack 2 or later installed.
+When using HyperTerminal with Microsoft® Windows® 2000, make sure that you have Windows 2000 Service Pack 2 or later installed.
 Windows 2000 Service Pack 2 fixes the problem of arrow keys not functioning in HyperTerminal's VT100 emulation.
 See www.microsoft.com for information on Windows 2000 service packs. - 2.
 Refer to "Line Commands" on page 4-11 for a complete description of console configuration options. - 3.
 Once you have set up the terminal correctly, the console login screen will be displayed.